rzkyif/rykz-spcm/docs/COMPATIBILITY.md

 The SPCM file is a JSON file that you can use to provide additional information about the settings in your settings file.
 SPCM will look for SPCM files in the `Data/Platform/SPCM` folder.
 If your settings file is at `Data/Platform/Plugins/X-settings.txt`, you should make your SPCM file at `Data/Platform/SPCM/X.json`.

-When a companion SPCM file is not found for a settings file, SPCM will only load settings that is of type `number`, `boolean`, or `string`.
+When a companion SPCM file is not found for a settings file, SPCM will only load settings with values of type `number`, `boolean`, or `string`.
 The name for each setting in the SPCM menu will be each setting's key in the settings file.
-Type checking for user input will also be very limited, only ensuring that the input is a number.
+Type checking for user input will also be very limited, only ensuring that the input is of the same type with the values already in the settings file.

 You can generate a template for a new SPCM file from an existing settings file with the [SPCM File Generator](./spcm-generator/dist/index.html).